 “[Our] attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself and became obedient to death— even death on a cross!”
 (Philippians 2:5–8, NIV 1978).

-If there was ever anyone would be justified with having selfish ambition or vain conceit, it would be the One “being very nature God.”
+If there was ever anyone who would be justified with having selfish ambition or vain conceit, it would be the One “being in very nature God.”
 Yet, forsaking His own interests, He considered ours of such great importance that He died a horrible death on the cross.
 Now that’s humility!

-My Advice – Thank God for looking to our interests and saving those of us who “believe and receive” an eternity in hell.
+My Advice – Thank God for looking to our interests and saving those of us who “believe and receive” from an eternity in hell.
 Do not let your own selfish ambition or vain conceit blind you from seeing and appropriating this wonderful gift made possible by His death on the cross.